Introduction: Brain Tune E-book

 5-1 The Illusion of Solidarity

 True solidarity demands reciprocity.
-Human struggles must not eclipse animal struggles, nor should animal struggles be tolerated only when convenient.
-What appears as solidarity often masks a deeper anthropocentric bias, where animals are acknowledged only insofar as they serve human struggles.
+Human struggles must not eclipse animal struggles, nor should animal struggles be tolerated only when they serve human agendas.
+What appears as solidarity often masks a deeper anthropocentric bias, where animals are acknowledged only insofar as they reinforce human narratives.
 In this framing, animals are reduced to instruments of human justice rather than recognized as subjects of justice in their own right.

 Justice is indivisible.
 Any framework that marginalizes animal exploitation perpetuates domination rather than dismantling it.
-In practice, intersectionality often cannot function as intended in a human‑centric world, where the pull of anthropocentrism distorts its promise of indivisible justice.
+What passes as solidarity becomes a mechanism of exclusion, ensuring that animal liberation remains conditional and deferred.
+In practice, intersectionality cannot fulfill its promise in a human‑centric world, where solidarity flows only one way, resources are diluted, and the priority of humans distorts the very meaning of justice.

 5-2 Animal Liberation Cannot Wait